Ascian language

 The Ascian language is a fictional language invented by Gene Wolfe for his science fiction series The Book of the New Sun.

-The language is spoken by the inhabitants of the “northern continents” of the future earth, the Ascians, who are enslaved by their masters (the Group of Seventeen) in a way much like the people of Oceania in George Orwell's book 1984.
+The language is spoken by the inhabitants of the “northern continents” of a future Earth, the Ascians, who are enslaved by their masters (the Group of Seventeen) in a way much like the people of Oceania in George Orwell's book 1984.

 Etymology

 Although unfamiliar to most readers, this is not a word invented by Wolfe, nor is it a form of "Asians"; rather, it means 'dweller of the tropics', and it came into English by way of medieval Latin as an adaptation of ancient Greek ἄσκιος, literally 'without a shadow'.
 In the tropics, the sun is exactly overhead at noon twice a year, and at that time a person standing straight up will cast no shadow.

 The language

 The Ascian language consists of two levels: On the low level it is an ordinary language, of whose syntax, grammar and vocabulary virtually nothing is known.
 The second level is more complex and unique.

 Although Ascian is their mother tongue, adult Ascians do not understand plain Ascian sentences unless they are direct quotations from governmental propaganda materials, referred to as Correct Thought.
 Thus, in order to communicate, an Ascian has to know by heart thousands of these quotations (sentences) on many different topics.

 As the northern continents are at war with the southern Commonwealth (where most protagonists of the books live), there are interpreters in the Ascian army to interrogate prisoners.
 These speak the language of the Commonwealth, but as they are unable to think outside the approved texts, what they say is merely literal translations of the Ascian approved sentences.

 A very similar concept of a language is presented in the Star Trek: The Next Generation episode "Darmok" from 1991.